belongtothenight/File-Format-Converter/README.md

 ## Possible Improvement
 1. Rewrite the validating mechanism of the tab 'Single Conversion'.
+2. Add validating mechanism to the tab 'Bulk to Bulk Conversion'.
-2. Add progress bar in the tab 'Bulk to Bulk Conversion'.
+3. Add progress bar in the tab 'Bulk to Bulk Conversion'.
-3. Add multiprocessing feature to the tab 'Bulk to Bulk Conversion'.
+4. Add multiprocessing feature to the tab 'Bulk to Bulk Conversion'.
-4. Refresh window when 'Convert and Export' is processing.
+5. Refresh window when 'Convert and Export' is processing.